-• Review and assess the draft study to be carried out by the National STE on all related basic legal documentation (primary and supporting secondary legislation) and additional materials (legal codes, theses, organizational charts etc.) which regulate the roles, responsibilities and functioning of the ISFs in Turkey in the light of civilian/democratic oversight, accountability and transparency principles from the perspective of protecting fundamental rights.
-In so doing; (a) identify and comparatively analyse the update and additions to the national legal review and offer a comprehensive gap/compliance analysis in light of the internationally acknowledged civilian/democratic oversight and accountability and transparency principles, EU -and international- norms and principles; and European best-case practices; (b) integrate into the comparative legal gap/compliance analysis any new information and development on the key EU - and international- norms, principles and practices with regards to ISFs' civilian/democratic oversight and accountability and transparency principles; (c) integrate EU country specific best practices into the analysis both in comparison to the findings of the national legal review and in order to develop effective recommendations for the stakeholders of the project; and (d) develop recommendations towards fulfilling the legal gaps in Turkey.

-- Review the findings of the 7 workshops in Ankara and pilot provinces and update the gap/compliance report in accordance with these findings. - Work in full coordination with the PT and other relevant experts towards the successful implementation of the final product which consists of a comprehensive update of Turkey's ISF laws and a comparative analysis of gaps/compliance. - Support the TAT for the day to day business conduct of Project Activities such as: - Providing input for the Project Evaluation that will be conducted by independent Team of Experts. - Providing input for Progress and Final Reports.
+- Identify and compile all related basic legal documentation (primary and supporting secondary legislation) and additional materials (legal codes, theses, organizational charts, etc.) which regulate the roles, responsibilities and functioning of the ISFs in the light of civilian/democratic oversight and accountability and transparency principles.
+In so doing; (a) identify and update the amendments and additions to the national legal/legislative review that was carried out in the 2nd phase of the Project and covered the period until March 2015; (b) integrate the new legislation and regulations since March 2015 into the legislative review year by year; and (c) analyse the findings of the desk review in the light of civilian/democratic oversight and accountability and transparency principles with an aim to contribute to the legal gap/compliance analysis conducted by the PT and International Legal Framework Expert. - Participate in and providing support for the preparation of at least 4 out of 7 two-day workshops in Ankara and pilot provinces and contribute to the program, content and discussion points of these workshop programs; moderate them if needed by UNDP. - Contribute to developing legal gap/compliance analysis report including comparative analysis and recommendations for improvements in line with the results of the workshops in cooperation with the Project Team along with other National and International STEs.
+Accordingly, review analysis and develop policy recommendations as a result of these workshops towards the compilation of gap/discrepancy analysis. - Support the TAT for the day to day business conduct of Project Activities such as: - Providing input for the Project Evaluation that will be conducted by independent Team of Experts. - Providing input for Progress and Final Reports.